20 injured as train derails near Attock

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ATTOCK: At least 20 passengers were injured after nine wagons of the Peshawar-bound Khushhal Express derailed between Attock and Mianwali on Sunday, a spokesperson for Pakistan Railways told the Geo News.
+ATTOCK: At least 20 passengers were injured after nine bogies of the Peshawar-bound Khushhal Express derailed between Attock and Mianwali on Sunday, a spokesperson of Pakistan Railways told Geo News.

+Rail traffic was suspended after the incident which took place between the Sohan Bridge and Makhad Road railway stations.

-ATTOCK: At least 20 passengers were injured after nine wagons of the Peshawar-bound Khushhal Express derailed between Attock and Mianwali on Sunday, a spokesperson for Pakistan Railways told the Geo News.
+ATTOCK: At least 20 passengers were injured after nine bogies of the Peshawar-bound Khushhal Express derailed between Attock and Mianwali on Sunday, a spokesperson of Pakistan Railways told Geo News.

+Rail traffic was suspended after the incident which took place between the Sohan Bridge and Makhad Road railway stations.

 Comments